 House Rules Introduction

-This rental community was developed for the purpose of providing decent, affordable housing.
+This independent living rental community was developed for the purpose of providing affordable housing for Seniors.
 In exchange for rental payments, each Tenant is entitled to the exclusive use and enjoyment of his/her apartment in a peaceful, quiet, and private environment.
 House Rules are necessary to define acceptable activities and behavior in an environment of community living.
-The House Rules are not meant to infringe on the rights of any one Tenant, but rather to protect the rights of all of the Tenants, the Landlord, and the community as a whole.
+The House Rules are not meant to infringe on the rights of any one Tenant, but rather to protect the safety and rights of all of the Tenants, the Landlord, and the community as a whole.
 Tenants who do not comply with the House Rules will be notified, in writing, of the non-compliance or violation(s).
 Non-compliance with, or violation(s) of, the House Rules by a Tenant will be grounds for termination of the lease agreement as allowed by law.
 Repeated violations of the House Rules are considered ‘Other Good Cause’ for the Landlord not to renew a Tenant’s lease.

 The Landlord reserves the right to amend or supplement the House Rules contained herein upon service of reasonable and required notice to the Tenants.

-All City, County, State, and Federal laws apply to each Tenant and his/her guest(s) of this community.
+All City, County, State, and Federal laws, regulations, ordinances, and orders apply to each Tenant and his/her guest(s) of this community.
 We ask for your cooperation in adhering to the House Rules of your community.

+Denver Metro Village, Inc.

+1523 Quitman Street

+Denver, CO 80204

+OFFICE NUMBER During and After Hours:

+303-572-7716

 TABLE OF CONTENTS